National Tree Seed Centre

 Where to send the seed:

-- Send the boxes by courier to the National Tree Seed Centre (shipping address below), where the seed will be cleaned, tested and stored.
+- Send the boxes by courier to the National Tree Seed Centre (shipping instructions below), where the seed will be cleaned, tested and stored.

-- Please call or email the Centre before you send your shipment (see contact information below) to confirm arrangements.
+- Before sending your shipment, call or email the Centre to confirm arrangements.

 1350 Regent Street